cloudify-examples/local-nodejs-mongodb-old/README.md

 * RHEL 7, Centos 7, or Ubuntu 14.04
 * Python 2.7
-* Cloudify
+* Cloudify CLI

-Additionally, you will need probably unzip and curl if you install Cloudify with the below instructions.
+Additionally, you will need unzip and curl if you install Cloudify with the below instructions.

 ## How to Install

+*** why do we need this? a prerequisite to any blueprint should be that Cloudify's CLI is installed...

 First, Install Cloudify: http://docs.getcloudify.org/3.3.0/intro/installation/